 Talent Picks

-Guardian’s Fluidity (3C) simply gives you more Stone Shields.
+Guardian’s Fluidity (3A) simply gives you more Stone Shields.
 This functions defensively, but also offensively as well as Stone Shield does very solid damage to groups of enemies.

-Harsh Winds (2B) is taken because early game this will boost your AOE damage quite a bit, and the bonus dodge helps against boss auto-attacks.
+Harsh Winds (2B) is taken because this will boost your AOE damage quite a bit, and the bonus dodge helps in particular against boss auto-attacks later on.
+It also stacks with Warden of the Temple.

-At 9 points, Earthwell (1C) further boosts your tankiness when doing single-target / boss pulls, and gives you a very effective dump for your Serenity stacks.
+At 10 points, Earthwell (1C) further boosts your tankiness when doing single-target / boss pulls, and gives you a very effective dump for your Serenity stacks, increasing the longetivity of all your Stone Shields.

 Other Noteworthy Talents